 |Egg Description:||Pale bluish-green to olive green with blotches of brown and gray toward the large end.|

 |Condition at Hatching:||Naked except for sparse tufts of grayish down, eyes closed, clumsy.|

 American Crows are highly social birds, more often seen in groups than alone.
 In addition to roosting and foraging in numbers, crows often stay together in year-round family groups that consist of the breeding pair and offspring from the past two years.
 The whole family cooperates to raise young.
 Winter roosts of American Crows sometimes number in the hundreds of thousands.
 Often admired for their intelligence, American Crows can work together, devise solutions to problems, and recognize unusual sources of food.
 Some people regard this resourcefulness and sociality as an annoyance when it leads to large flocks around dumpsters, landfills, and roosting sites; others are fascinated by it.
 American Crows work together to harass or drive off predators, a behavior known as mobbing.Back to top

 American Crows are numerous, although their numbers declined slightly between 1966 and 2019, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 28 million.
-They rate a 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Partners in Flight estimates the global breeding population at 28 million and rates them 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 The American Crow is extremely susceptible to West Nile virus, which was introduced into North America in 1999.
 Virtually all crows that contract West Nile die within one week, and few seem able to survive.
 No other North American bird died at the same rate from the disease, and the loss of crows in some areas was severe.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.